India–Mongolia relations: Treaty of Friendly Relations and Cooperation (1994)

-2001-present
+2001–present

-In January 2001, the Mongolian president Natsagiin Bagabandi visited India.
+In January 2001, then-President Natsagiin Bagabandi visited India.
 During this visit, a Joint Declaration was issued and a series of six major agreements were signed in order to promote cooperation in the fields of Information Technology, Investment Promotion and Protection and mutual legal assistance in civil, criminal and commercial matters.
 Mongolia conveyed its support to India's bid to become a permanent member of the United Nations Security Council and also indicated its support for India's peace efforts with Pakistan.

 The Mongolian prime Minister Nambaryn Enkhbayar visited India in January 2004.
 During this visit, three agreements were signed in order to promote mutual cooperation in the fields of Animal Health and Dairy, Space Science and biotechnology.

 India offered a soft loan of US$25 million to improve its infrastructure.
-Proposals for an Atal Bihari Vajpayee Centre for Excellence in Information Technology and Communication Technology in the Mongolian capital Ulaan Baatar were formalized during this visit.
-The Foundation of IT Center was laid by Indian Prime Minister Narendra Modi on May 17, 2015.
+Proposals for an Atal Bihari Vajpayee Centre for Excellence in Information Technology and Communication Technology in the Mongolian capital Ulaanbaatar were formalized during this visit.
+The Foundation of IT Center was laid by Indian Prime Minister Narendra Modi on 17 May 2015.
 A Mongolian-run Buddhist monastery was established in the historic city of Bodh Gaya and its foundation stone was laid by Enkhbayar.

 Indo-Mongolian relations have been growing ever since it was resolved to elevate ties to a "new level of partnership" during the India visit of Mongolian President Enkhbayar.
 India provides technical and economic cooperation to Mongolia in the fields of higher education, agriculture, information and communication technology and human resource development.
 Prime Minister of India Narendra Modi visited Mongolia on 16 May 2015, where he also addressed the Parliament.
-He also handed over Bhabhatron equipment to the National Cancer Centre in Mongolian capital Ulan Bator.
+He also handed over Bhabhatron equipment to the National Cancer Centre in Mongolian capital Ulaanbaatar.
 Furthermore, during Prime Minister Narendra Modi's visit to in May 2015, a $1 Billion line of credit was extended to Mongolia, for infrastructure development, amongst many other fields.

 In early 2021, India stepped up on the COVID-19 vaccine distribution to several countries, including Mongolia, to mitigate some of the delays by the WHO.
 India donated 13 boxes (150k doses) of the COVID-19 vaccine to Mongolia, making it one of the first 25 countries to receive the vaccine from India.
 During the donation ceremony, Ambassador of India to Mongolia M P Singh noted the importance of Mongolia for India's Act East policy as a strategic partner and ‘spiritual neighbour.’

-Recent

-Recently, India and Mongolia have reviewed bilateral cooperation in hydrocarbons and steel sectors.
+In 2023, India and Mongolia have reviewed bilateral cooperation in hydrocarbons and steel sectors.